demonicpagan/Nova-External-Mailing-Lists/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1459829902:

+*	Updated _email function to use the mail CI library instead of the email library.

 1413681439:

 *	Resolved bug issue #1 reported by @mooeypoo from #USS-Vindicator on KDFSnet.